OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 Java's `Thread.start`.
 These functions encourage writing programs that do not work without multithreading.

-The statements executed in a task parallel program form a {% defn "parallel trace", "directed acyclic graph" %} (DAG).
+The statements executed in a task parallel program form a directed acyclic graph (DAG).
 A spawn node has one incoming edge and two outgoing edges.
 A sync node has one outgoing edge.
 Two statements are said to be logically parallel if neither precedes the other in DAG order.
 Whether they actually run in parallel (at the same time) depends on scheduling.

 ```cilkc
   int x = cilk_spawn f(); // the body of f()...